The most important factor when growing good, healthy food is first and foremost creating healthy soil.

 Most soils contain reserves of nutrients and minerals that, while present, are not directly accessible to plants.
 Some of these become available when dissolved in soil water, and others require biological processing to convert them into an available form for the plants to take up.

 The soil is home to many microscopic and visible organisms such as bacteria, fungi and earthworms.
-It also helps to make nutrient and mineral reserves available to plants.
+These help to make nutrient and mineral reserves available to plants.
 We must therefore create an environment in which these organisms can thrive and do the job we want them to do for us.
 If the beneficial organisms are dominant and thriving then the pathogenic organisms are suppressed and won’t be causing problems.

 Most vegetables and grasses prefer a slightly bacteria-dominant soil.